 So, like most manifestos, the Agile Manifesto was meant to empower software developers—and eventually project managers—to avoid the navel-gazing of past methodologies in favor of a more customer-first approach centered around quick response to feedback.

-4 values of agile
+4 values of agile project management methodology

-12 principles of agile project management
+12 agile project management principles

 Unsurprisingly, the first principle mirrors the first agile value and is essentially a working definition of agile generally.
 Without the burden of writing documentation and bureaucratic red-tape, projects can be executed quickly.
 And the quicker the project development, the quicker customer needs are met—which hopefully positively impacts ROI as well.
 In other words, faster project management means happier developers and customers that are happy to pay for your product (and tell their friends to do the same).